Post-Master's Licensure in Educational Administration (formerly Type 75)

 - Meet with your advisor and develop a program of study.

-Prospective candidates for certification must formally apply to the Post-Master's Certification in Educational Administration Certificate Program.
+Prospective candidates must formally apply to the Post-Master's Licensure in Educational Administration Program.
 Applicants must hold a master's degree from an accredited institution.
 Application materials for each candidate shall consist of the Bradley Application for Graduate Admission and fee, and all standard graduate application forms from the Graduate School, three letters of recommendation from professionals in the field who would have direct knowledge of the qualifications and character of the candidate, copies of official transcripts from previous undergraduate and graduate work, and essays.

 Research Opportunities for Students